PiSupply/PiJuice/README.md

 # PiJuice
 Resources for the [PiJuice range](https://www.pi-supply.com/?s=pijuice&post_type=product&tags=1&limit=5&ixwps=1) (complete with our revolutionary [PiAnywhere](https://www.pi-supply.com/product-tag/pianywhere/) technology – the best way to take your Pi off the grid!).
 Originally funded on [Kickstarter](https://www.kickstarter.com/projects/pijuice/pijuice-a-portable-project-platform-for-every-rasp/).

-**Surround rethink where it should be**

 ## Board overview

 PiJuice is a fully uninterruptable power supply that will always keep your Raspberry Pi powered.
 It has a real time clock (RTC) for time tracking and scheduled task when the Pi is offline.
-It aslo has an integrated microcontroller (MCU) chip which will manage soft shut down functionality and a true low power deep sleep state and intelligent start up.
+It also has an integrated microcontroller (MCU) chip which will manage soft shut down functionality, a true low power deep sleep state and intelligent start up.

 The tri-coloured RGB LEDs will allow you to keep track of the battery charge levels and other info.
 There are three programmable buttons to trigger events and customisable scripts aside from their predefined functions.
 PiJuice only uses five of the Pi's GPIO pins (just power and I2C), the rest are free and made available via the stacking header which allows for other boards to be used along side PiJuice.